wang-bin/mdk-sdk/README.md

 ## License

-- Use for free: make sure your sdk is updated, otherwise you may see an QR image in the last frame. sdk will be released every month.
-- Free for opensource projects, QtAV donors and contributors, non-commercial softwares: you can acquire a key from me.
+- Free for opensource projects, QtAV donors and contributors: you can acquire a key from me.
+Can be commercial software
+- Free for [Flutter](https://pub.dev/packages/fvp) users.
+A key is already included.
+Can be commercial softwares.
+- Free for other non-commercial users: you can acquire a key from me.
-- Commercial license: a key for an app for a single platform or multiple platforms.
+- Commercial license for other users: a key for an app for a single platform or multiple platforms.
+- Other users without a key: make sure your sdk is updated, otherwise you may see an QR image in the last frame.

 License key generator and validator is [open source](https://github.com/wang-bin/appkey)